-- 39. Provide a detailed explanation for all revenue sources outside of state and federal funds such as philanthropy, student fees, grants, etc., and specify what is committed or anticipated revenue. - 40.
-Provide a narrative describing a contingency plan in the event that the actual revenues are lower or expenses are higher than anticipated in the financial model. - 41.
+- 34. Provide a detailed explanation for all revenue sources outside of state and federal funds such as philanthropy, student fees, grants, etc., and specify what is committed or anticipated revenue. - 35.
+Provide a narrative describing a contingency plan in the event that the actual revenues are lower or expenses are higher than anticipated in the financial model. - 36.
 Do you plan to use a financial manager or back office service provider?
 If the entity that will provide your financial services has been chosen, provide the name and a description of services.
-If it is an individual financial manager, provide the resume as Appendix 7. - 42.
-Specify whether any of the organization's schools are not currently meeting the financial requirements and expectations established by the authorizer and/or local or federal policies.
-Describe the circumstances. - 43.
+If it is an individual financial manager, provide the resume as Appendix 7.
+Please note all information provided in the resume are subject to the Louisiana Public Records law. - 37.
 Explain the process the school will use to develop its annual budget including: - a.
-Who will be involved and - b.
+Who will be involved: - b.
 How needs will be identified and weighed. - c.
 For virtual, include the process for recruiting and hiring virtual staff and serving students who require in-person intervention and related services.